ICanBoogie/Prototype/README.md

 can retrieve, the most transparently possible.
 This can be achieved with _façade properties_.

 Façade properties are made by defining a private property along with its volatile getter and setter.
-The following examples demonstrates how a `created_at` property can be created, that can be set to a `DateTime` instance, a string, an integer or null, while always returning a `DateTime` instance.
+The following example demonstrates how a `created_at` property is created, that can be set to a `DateTime` instance, a string, an integer or null, while always returning a `DateTime` instance.